NFLX Q1 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Operating Margin: Targeted operating margin is 31.5%.
+• Operating Margin: The operating margin is projected at 31.5%.

-• Advertising Revenue: Expected to double to approximately $3 billion.
+• Advertising Revenue: The advertising business is expected to double to approximately $3 billion.

 2. Strategic Updates and Business Highlights